FIWARE-Ops/tech-x-challenge/README.md

 ## Summary
 Gaia-X compliant Trust and IAM framework

 This team focused on the integration between Gaia-X and i4Trust frameworks, with focus on identity and access management.
-The main goal was to adapt the trust-anchor service – called iSHARE Satellite – to get participant information from the OnBoarding-Portal.
+The main goal was to being able to introduce new participents to a dataspace by using the Gaia-X services as trust source.

-The onboarding service already had the functionality to use a Gaia-X compliant Self-Descriptions for legal participant to onboard a company in an i4Trust dataspace.
-The piece added during the hackathon was to retrieve the information on the trusted issuers from the portal and provide it to the dataspace to be added in the Trusted Participants list.
-The results is that users of the dataspace can be sure they are consuming services only from trusted partners.
+A prior prepared onboarding service already had the functionality to persist a Gaia-X compliant Self-Descriptions for legal participant in an NGSI-LD broker inside the dataspace.
+The piece added during the hackathon was to use the Self-Description in an [EBSI-compatible Trusted Issuers Registry](https://api-pilot.ebsi.eu/docs/apis/trusted-issuers-registry/v4#/).
+The results is that users of the onboarded company can consumer services inside the dataspace.

 Outcome & take-aways

-The team successfully shown a live demo at the end of the 2 days of hacking, where a legal representative of a company – Animal Goods Org – can issue the legal participant SD, can store it in a FIWARE wallet, and from there call the Gaia-X Compliance Service to get the compliance proof.
+The team has successfully shown a live demo at the end of the 2 days of hacking, where a legal representative of a company – Animal Goods Org – can issue the legal participant SD, can store it in a FIWARE wallet, and from there call the Gaia-X Compliance Service to get the compliance proof.
 After these steps, the legal representative can issue NaturalPerson Credentials for themselves and onboard the company in the dataspace, where Animal Goods Org is added as a trusted participant.

 A detailed description of this session can be found [here](https://github.com/FIWARE-Ops/tech-x-challenge).
 For any questions or follow-ups, the team can be reached at TODO: add contact info